November 25, 2020

 Expectations around location vary from business to business.
 This can be confusing for job seekers, particularly in these strange times.

 Your applicants need to know where they’ll be working and what the in-person attendance expectations are.
 So, when writing your job descriptions, clearly outline your intentions.
 Is the job partially remote?
 Based in the office?
 Temporarily remote until the pandemic has subsided?

 However your business chooses to work, make sure your new hires can plan for any remote setup or travel requirements.

 With 2020 came much-needed conversation around the persistent inequities minorities face both in the workplace and society at large.
-In 2021, it’s critical to continue taking action to combat these inequities and promote D&I in your organization.
+It’s still critical to continue taking action to combat these inequities and promote D&I in your organization.

 For your company, that means starting with small, tangible steps.
 Placing a clear diversity and inclusion statement into your job description is a great way to start.